AltBeacon/android-beacon-library/requesting_permission.md

 ## Permission Requirements

-Newer versions of Android require that you request location permission from the user at runtime in order to detect beacons.
+Android requires that you request location permission from the user at runtime in order to detect beacons.
 Failing to do so with cause detections to silently fail, but with a message like this in LogCat:

 ```
 09-22 22:35:20.152  5158  5254 E BluetoothUtils: Permission denial: Need ACCESS_FINE_LOCATION to